PlayForm/WebSite/Source/Content/en/terms-of-service.md

 ## Error Reporting and Feedback

-You may provide us either directly at support@Playform.Cloud or via third party sites and tools with information and feedback concerning errors, suggestions for improvements, ideas, problems, complaints, and other matters related to our Service (“**Feedback**”).
+You may provide us either directly at Support@Playform.Cloud or via third party sites and tools with information and feedback concerning errors, suggestions for improvements, ideas, problems, complaints, and other matters related to our Service (“**Feedback**”).
 You acknowledge and agree that: